At the Welsh Revenue Authority (WRA), we manage 2 devolved taxes designed and made for Wales to help fund Welsh public services.

 We’re a small and multi-skilled organisation of more than 80 staff.
 Our talents, skills and experience span 14 different professions, including:

 - digital and data

 Our jobs are advertised on the Civil Service Jobs website.

 Find out how to apply for our roles.

-To find out more about the work of the WRA see our latest corporate plan.
+To find out more about our work, see our latest corporate plan.

-Our salaries reflect the increasing skills and knowledge you will develop with us, allowing you to reach the top of your pay band within 3-4 years:
+Our salaries reflect the increasing skills and knowledge you’ll develop with us, allowing you to reach the top of your pay band within 3 to 4 years.

 Senior Civil Service salary bands are set centrally by the Cabinet Office.

 We’re proud to be a Living Wage employer.